canonical/subiquity/DESIGN.md

 For "real" testing, you need to make a snap (`snapcraft snap`), mash it into an existing ISO using `./scripts/inject-subiquity-snap.sh`, and boot the result in a VM.

+There are integration tests that run daily at https://platform-qa-jenkins.ubuntu.com/view/server (unfortunately you need to be connected to the Canonical VPN -- i.e. be a Canonical staff member -- to see these results).

 ## Development process